The regular lines of antigen-antibody

 neutralizing IgG antibodies.

-Major findings regarding regular lines of virus-antibody interactions
+3.2.
+Major findings regarding the lines of virus neutralization in vitro.

-The supplementary complement-dependent neutralization is caused by non-neutralizing antibodies in a joint action with the complement component C1q.
-The reaction is prompt immediately after the addition of complement but otherwise of first order with increasing reaction periods, following the first-order binding of non-neutralizing antibodies to antigenic determinants.
+The third supplementary complement-dependent neutralization reaction is caused specifically by non-neutralizing antibodies in a joint action with the complement component C1q.
+The reaction occurs under controlled conditions in a complement-enriched neutralization test.
+It is prompt immediately after complement addition because of the immediate binding to the virus-antibody complexes already formed.
+However, with increasing reaction times, it proceeds as a reaction of first order, following the continuous first-order binding of non-neutralizing antibodies to their antigenic determinants.

 3.1.
 The over-neutralization reaction in a conventional neutralization test.